mpc-bioinformatics/McQuaC/example_configurations/README.md

 This is the actual Comet-Parameter file (search parameters are set here for the workflow)

-## MS-GF+ Configuration

-Same as for Comet.
-We also set all parameters here for the search

 ## Spike-Ins.csv

 This is a custom format for this QC-Workflow.
 Which gives us the information which PSMs in the identification have/can be found to also extract the XICs from.